shabin5785/Udemy-React/React_Doc_2.md

 Since the value attribute is set on our form element, the displayed value will always be this.state.value, making the React state the source of truth.
 Since handleChange runs on every keystroke to update the React state, the displayed value will update as the user types.

 With a controlled component, every state mutation will have an associated handler function.
 This makes it straightforward to modify or validate user input.

+In React, a <textarea> uses a value attribute instead.
+This way, a form using a <textarea> can be written very similarly to a form that uses a single-line input:

+ React, instead of using this selected attribute, uses a value attribute on the root select tag.
+This is more convenient in a controlled component because you only need to update it in one place

+ Overall, this makes it so that <input type="text">, <textarea>, and <select> all work very similarly - they all accept a value attribute that you can use to implement a controlled component.

+ When you need to handle multiple controlled input elements, you can add a name attribute to each element and let the handler function choose what to do based on the value of event.target.name.

+> handleInputChange(event) {
+    const target = event.target;
+    const value = target.type === 'checkbox' ? target.checked : target.value;
+    const name = target.name;

+    this.setState({
+      [name]: value
+    });
+  }